 |

-trumpet-style MIDI controller which outputs MIDI directly from
+wind controller which outputs MIDI directly from the controller thus

-the controller thus elimitating the need for an additional interface
+eliminating the need for an additional interface box and also

 wireless!
 The body of the MIDI EVI looks a lot like the older